McCarthy delays next vote until Thursday after six humiliating defeats in Speaker bid

 The former minority leader’s allies continued an unrelenting barrage of attacks aimed at their conservative colleagues, but appeared no closer to winning any of them over.
 The House voted by an extremely narrow margin to adjourn until noon on Thursday, though it remains totally unclear if Mr McCarthy will make any progress towards the 218-vote threshold needed to secure the speakership.

+Mr McCarthy too seemed optimistic, even as he put votes off until the next day.

+“I think it's probably best let people work through some more.
+I don't think a vote tonight does any difference but vote in the future will,” he told a gaggle of reporters.

-Should he assume the title of Speaker of the House, his tenure will still be permanently marred by an astounding six defeats on the House floor — no leading candidate for a party that controls the House has lost on the first speaker’s election ballot in more than 100 years.
+Should Mr McCarthy assume the title of Speaker of the House, his tenure will still be permanently marred by an astounding six defeats on the House floor — no leading candidate for a party that controls the House has lost on the first speaker’s election ballot in more than 100 years.

+Both Democrats as well as supporters of Mr McCarthy sounded off on the Republican chaos after the House adjourned Wednesday evening.

+“The longer this goes on, the more precarious the position is for the country,” Congresswoman Alexandria Ocasio-Cortez warned.

 Join our new commenting forum